-On November 3, 2004, we entered into a conduit facility (the "Facility") pursuant to which we may obtain up to \$150,000,000 in financing from conduits and institutional lenders.
+On November 3, 2004, we entered into a credit facility (the "Facility") pursuant to which we may obtain up to \$150,000,000 in financing from lenders that fund their obligations by accessing the commercial paper market.
 As of December 31, 2004, the principal amount outstanding under the Facility was \$55.5 million.
 We intend to continue borrowing under the Facility in the future and we may increase the size of the Facility or otherwise issue debt securities or other evidences of indebtedness following the consummation of this offering.